 Christianity is a religion of love: ‘God is love, and he who remains in love remains in God, and God remains in him’(1 John 4:16).
 What then has this ugly sounding Old Testament law about capital punishment got to do with that?
 Surely it can’t be from the same religion?
 Strangely, despite superficial appearances, this law is very much about love.

-It was given to Israel through the prophet Moses, and for him and the ancient Israelites the message would have been clear but simple.
+It was given to Israel through God’s servant Moses, and for him and the ancient Israelites the message would have been clear but simple.
 In their time the bodies of executed criminals were often left on full view as they rotted.
 This law, although recognizing the reality of capital punishment, was about limiting the public spectacle of such a shameful and defiling death.
 That in itself shows something of God’s love and compassion (and His distaste for the display of evil and its consequences).
 But in the fullness of time God knew that this law would have more significance than its initial simple application.

-Of even more prophetic significance than that however is the word ‘accursed’.
-God’s amazing plan involved Himself as the man Jesus absorbing a ‘curse’ due to us, as He ‘bore our sins in his body on the tree’(1 Peter 2:24).
-When preaching, both Peter and Paul referred to the cross as a ‘“tree”’(Acts 5:30,10:39&13:29), deliberately making a connection between this verse in Deuteronomy, the ‘curse’, and what God had achieved as Jesus on the cross.
+Of more prophetic significance than that however is the word ‘accursed’.
+God’s amazing plan involved Himself as the man Jesus absorbing a ‘curse’ due to us, as He ‘bore our sins in His body on the tree’(1 Peter 2:24).
+When preaching, both Peter and Paul referred to the cross as a ‘“tree”’(Acts 5:30,10:39&13:29), deliberately making a connection between this verse in Deuteronomy, the ‘curse’, and what God achieved as Jesus on the cross.

 This is hard, since we still inhabit weak flesh in a cursed world, and so ‘we who are in this tent do groan’(2 Corinthians 5:4).
 Yet our gracious God does not sit aloof.
 He has come down and, though sinless, felt our pain, even experienced our shame on the tree.
 He has walked our path as we must walk His, arms round shoulders as ‘brothers’(Hebrews 2:11).
-If from our pain and shame we humbly ask of Him, ‘“Lord, remember me when you come into your kingdom.”’(Luke 23:42), He will lovingly reply, ‘“you will be with me in Paradise”’(Luke 23:43), where, ‘There will be no curse any more.’(Revelation 22:3)
+If from our pain and shame we humbly ask of Him, ‘“Lord, remember me when you come into your kingdom”’(Luke 23:42), He will lovingly reply, ‘“you will be with me in Paradise”’(Luke 23:43), where, ‘There will be no curse any more’(Revelation 22:3).